-If the fluid is below the MIN line, add Genuine NISSAN PSF.
+If the fluid is at or below the MIN line, add Genuine NISSAN PSF to HOT MAX or COLD MAX depending on system fluid temperature.
 Remove the cap and fill through the opening.

 - DO NOT OVERFILL. - Recommended fluid is Genuine NISSAN PSF or equivalent.